lupyuen/lupyuen.github.io/src/ci3.md

     (GitHub charges [__10x Premium for macOS Runners__](https://docs.github.com/en/billing/managing-billing-for-your-products/managing-billing-for-github-actions/about-billing-for-github-actions#minute-multipliers), 2x Premium for Windows Runners!)

-Baffled?
-We have reasons for doing these, justified by real data...
+We have reasons for doing these, backed by real data...

 # Present Pains